FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 #### Deleting Node variables

-We cannot delete node variables using a Node-RED node; you'll need to use the Node-RED "Context Data" tab delete option which is available for each variable, as explained in the "Exploring Context Data" tab section at the end of the guide.
+We cannot delete node variables using a Node-RED node; you'll need to use the Node-RED "Context Data" tab delete option available for each variable, as explained in the "Exploring Context Data" tab section at the end of the guide.

 ### Exploring Flow variables

-Flow variables are accessible to function, change, inject, and switch nodes, as well as some third-party nodes, within the same tab or flow where they have been set.
-Useful for sharing data within a specific flow or tab, allowing for seamless data transfer between nodes within the same flow.
+Flow variables are accessible to function, change, inject, and switch nodes and some third-party nodes within the same tab or flow where they have been set.
+It is useful for sharing data within a specific flow or tab, allowing for seamless data transfer between nodes within the same flow.

 For example, In a temperature monitoring system, you have multiple sensors sending data to different nodes within the same flow.
 You can use flow variables to pass the current temperature reading between nodes for processing and analysis within that specific flow.